tryffel/eventsourcing/README.md

 p2 := ph.Projection(es.All(0, 1), callbackF)
 p3 := ph.Projection(es.All(0, 1), callbackF)

-// create a group containing three projections g := ph.Group(p1, p2, p3)
+// create a group containing the projections g := ph.Group(p1, p2, p3)

 // Start runs all projections concurrently g.Start()

-// Close stops all projections and wait for them to return g.Close()
+// Stop terminate all projections and wait for them to return g.Stop()
 ```

 #### Race